Kinder High School for the Performing and Visual Arts

 In 2012, HISD received substantial funding through a bond election to build a new HSPVA campus in downtown Houston.
 Construction began in February 2016 with the understanding that additional funding would be required to bring this 21st century facility to fruition.

-In October 2016, the Kinder Foundation made a lead grant of $7.5 million toward a $10 million capital campaign led by HSPVA Friends—the non-profit dedicated to raising funds for HSPVA—to ensure students receive the best arts education in a state-of-the-art facility.
-In recognition of the donation, and with approval by the HISD Board of Trustees, the new downtown school was named the Kinder High School for the Performing and Visual Arts.
+In October 2016, Kinder Foundation made a lead grant of $7.5 million toward a $10 million capital campaign led by HSPVA Friends—the nonprofit dedicated to raising funds for HSPVA—to ensure students receive the best arts education in a state-of-the-art facility.
+In recognition of the donation, and with approval by the HISD Board of Trustees, the new downtown school was named Kinder High School for the Performing and Visual Arts.

 hspvafriends.org